-Welcome to the McKinley Institute of Technology (MIT), a small traditional middle school housed in a beautiful historical building that has been transformed into a technology-learning hub for sixth through eighth grade students.
+Welcome to McKinley Institute of Technology (MIT), a small traditional middle school housed in a beautiful historical building that has been transformed into a technology-learning hub for 6-8 students.
 We provide a safe and supportive learning environment where we identify and address each student’s individual needs.

 In the backyard of Google and Facebook— and in the midst of Silicon Valley—middle school students are experiencing hands-on learning with coding, keyboarding, and expanded uses of technology while also receiving instruction in core subjects, and offering a variety of elective choices.
 We also have the resources to provide the students with a chromebook at the start of every year that they can use for instruction a home and at school.